LinuxLibrary/Python/Notes/MITOCW-Notes/01-OCW_6-0001/06-Recursion-and-Dictionaries.md

 			- Must solve the same problem on some other input with the goal of simplifying the larger problem input

 	- **ITERATIVE ALGORITHMS SO FAR**
-		- Looping constructs (while and for loops) lead to itera0ve algorithms
+		- Looping constructs (while and for loops) lead to iterative algorithms
-		- Can capture computaSon in a set of state variables that update on each iteraSon through loop
+		- Can capture computation in a set of state variables that update on each iteration through loop

 	- **MULTIPLICATION – ITERATIVE SOLUTION**
 		- “multiply a * b” is equivalent to “add a to itself b times”
 		- Capture state by
-			- An itera0on number (i) starts at b
+			- An iteration number (i) starts at b
 				`i <- i-1 and stop when 0`
 			- A current value of computation (result)
 				`result <- result + a`